joshuadaniel-8090/help-docs/pages/custom-templates.md

 ### Introduction

 Built-in device types are nice but sometimes they are just not what we want.
-In this walk though we will create a new custom device type called **Washing Machine**, learn how to define differet wash modes like: Hot, Warm and Cold and generate the code it and control using Amazon Alexa.
+In this walk though we will create a new custom device type called **Washing Machine**, learn how to define different wash modes like: Hot, Warm and Cold and generate the code it and control using Amazon Alexa.

 ### Step 1: Create Washing Machine device template